Stay up-to-date: join us on Facebook

 Benefits of dog training

 - Dogs that are untrained and poorly socialised often display nuisance behaviours such as barking, escaping, chewing, digging and jumping up on people.
-Research shows that dog training can reduce these problem behaviours.
+Research shows that dog training can reduce these unwanted behaviours.

 - Dogs attending group training classes are more likely to be well socialised and behave better around people and other dogs.